andispapageo/btc.usd.core/README.md

 The application can be run from the core itself or Docker runtime instance.

 A Rest API Service with (restSharp dll) had used to send API requests to the end servers in order to store the results in an inapp SQLITE db.
 There is an already pushed Database within the App.

-For integriy the deletion of the database will ensure the recreation on runtime.
+For integrity the deletion of the database schema files will ensure the recreation on runtime from EF as to migrate.
+(database.sqlite, database.sqlite-shm,database.sqlite-wal).

 Main Libraries used
 EF Core,